mondaycom/vibe/TYPESCRIPT_MIGRATION.md

 ### Types and interfaces
 1. If you want to add any general types or interfaces relevant to more than one component during the conversion, please add them to src/types.
-2. Please ensure your component props interface extends VibeComponentProps or another type that extends VibeComponentProps.
-If your component does not support one of the props written in the VibeComponentProps interface, please add it (id, className, data-testid…)
+2. Please ensure your component props interface extends VibeComponentProps or another type that extends `VibeComponentProps`.
+If your component does not support one of the props written in the VibeComponentProps interface, please add it (`id`, `className`, `data-testid`…)
-3. If your component is clickable, please also consider using VibeBaseButtonComponentProps.
+3. If your component is clickable, please also consider using `VibeBaseButtonComponentProps`.
 If some of the aria props are not relevant to the element that you are migrating, it's also OK not to use them (for example, in the menu button, some of the props are not relevant because the menu will always open a pop-up).
 4If your component is an extension of another component (like IconButton is an extension of the button), you can extend its props interface directly.

 ### Props